 • Great for: History, shopping, outdoor activities, families, young professionals, retirees

-The historic town of Littleton is situated in the White Mountains, near the Connecticut and Ammonoosuc Rivers.
-It has been named one of the most charming small towns in America and one of the “last great classic Main Streets in New England.”
+• The historic town of Littleton is situated in the White Mountains, near the Connecticut and Ammonoosuc Rivers.
+It has been named the most charming small town in New Hampshire and one of the “last great classic Main Streets in New England.”

 The Littleton Opera House is a great place to learn about the area's history.
 And if you're a fan of books, your close proximity to the Little Village Toy & Book Shop will certainly work out in your favor.